Starlink dish installation — professional mast mounting for optimal signal reception

 A Field Engineer's Honest Comparison

 We've installed 200+ Starlink dishes and configured dozens of T-Mobile Home Internet setups across Northern Virginia.
-No affiliate links.
-No brand loyalty.
-Just field data from real properties.
+This comparison is based on field behavior, not product-page promises.

 February 2026